Luke Kennard NBA Playoffs Player Props: Grizzlies vs. Lakers

 Luke Kennard Insights vs. the Lakers

-- Kennard's Grizzlies average 104.1 possessions per game, sixth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are 20th in the NBA, allowing 116.6 points per game.
+- The Lakers are the 25th-ranked team in the NBA, giving up 44.9 rebounds per game.

-- On the boards, the Lakers have given up 44.9 rebounds per game, which puts them 25th in the NBA.

-- The Lakers allow 25.7 assists per game, 15th-ranked in the league.
+- Looking at assists, the Lakers have conceded 25.7 per game, 15th in the league.

-- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the NBA.
+- Conceding 12.5 made 3-pointers per contest, the Lakers are the 18th-ranked team in the league.

 Luke Kennard vs. the Lakers